How to Budget Finances As If It’s Your Full-Time Job

 This post may contain affiliate links.
 Click here to read my full disclosure.

-So now that I’ve mastered (self diagnosed mastery) how to make a personal budget, I figure I’ll share what I’ve learned.
 The first thing you’ll want to do is take out a notebook.
-Some people use spreadsheets and fancy software, such as Dave Ramsey’s Every Dollar, but I prefer pen and paper.
+Some people use spreadsheets and fancy software or apps, but I prefer pen and paper.
 It just makes my goals feel more real (if that makes sense).
 So grab your notebook and a pencil, gather all of your bills and recent paycheck stubs (or direct deposit amounts).

 I create a budget every time we get paid rather than once a month.
 I just feel better knowing exactly what I have to work with every time we have money in our hands.
 Tomorrow is payday, so today I’m writing out my budget.

 Here is an Example of a How to Budget Monthly